giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

-# From Inspection Data to Structural Assessment: Continuous-Field Analysis of a Tapered Prestressed Pole with Localized Degradation
+# From Prescribed Degradation Fields to Structural Assessment: Continuous-Field Analysis of a Tapered Prestressed Pole with Localized Degradation

 <p align="center">
   <img